oligray/react-challenge/README.md

 Tindr style apps can be built using `react-spring` and `react-use-gesture` and there are many examples available, which this challenge builds upon</br>
 With work focussing on providing a solution that works in the time provided and laying out the Project and Components into a logical fashion there are still areas which could be improved:

+* To satisfy requirements there should be an immediate user feedback to a left or right drag (e.g. Liked!), not just a card update visible in the stack
-* Expand tests, figure out how to simulate a gesture - the use of useState hook makes testing the state unadvisable
+* Additional test, figure out how to simulate a gesture - the use of useState hook makes testing the state inadvisable
-* Implement hierarchy into the scss files.
+* Implement hierarchy into the scss files
 * Add UI snapshot tests

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### `npm install`

+Run to install dependencies

 ### `npm start`